Update: Myth of Black Athanasius

 With Paul of Samosata the difference between Antioch and Alexandria clearly comes to the surface.
 A strong Jewish influence had continued in the church of Antioch and is manifested in the theology of Samosata by an ebionitic slant, a focus on the humanity of Jesus.
 Paul of Samosata, who held a very dim view of Origen, believed that Jesus had not been eternally united with the Logos, but had been infused with Logos at his baptism.

 In 264/265 Dionysius of Alexandria attacked bishop Paul's theology headon, calling a council - there were actually 2-3 different councils, each being used to sway enough leadership to act against Paul.
 At a council (cir.
 265 AD) the Alexandrian bishops won the day and pronounced that in order to be in the catholic church one must affirm the preexistence of Christ.
-In 268 AD another council called for Paul to recant.
-He refused and was condemned, but his political connections kept him safe from being excommunicated.
+In 268 AD, after failed attempts to defrock him, a group of bishops called on the help of the Roman government (Aurelian) to deal with Paul for his lack of orthodoxy.
+He was able secure support from Zenobia, the Palmyrene empress which protected him from the bishops actions.
+This represented the first time Christian bishops petitioned a Roman official for help.
+Aurelian deferred the case to the bishop of Rome which is the precedent followed later by Constantine.

 The Coming Controversy

 These third century struggles merely foreshadow the coming controversy of the fourth century.
-What is now known as the Arian controversy will ignite some of the worst strife to date within the Christian Church.
-This controversy will, in part, lead to the first major Church Council, the famous Council of Nicea in 325 AD.
+What are now known as the Donatist and Arian controversies will ignite some of the worst strife to date within the Christian Church.
+These will, in part, lead to the first major Church Councils, Arles in 314 and the famous Council of Nicea in 325.
 This council is famous partly because the bishops were summoned by the Roman Emperor, Constantine who hoped it would be the crowning achievement of the age of peace in the Roman Empire.

 top of page |